 One of the priority adaptation measures identified is to maintain the tourist industry within the region's ecological and socio-cultural carry capacity.
-Forms including eco-tourism, rural tourism, agritourism, outdoor activities, canoe, cycling, etc. and which protect the most sensitive habitats from human dis-
+Forms of tourism which are considerate of the environment, including eco-tourism, rural tourism, agritourism, outdoor activities, canoe, cycling, etc. and which protect the most sensitive habitats from human dis-